Quantum Approximate Markov Chains are Thermal: Results

 In more detail, there is a CPTP-map (corresponding to the circuit) of the form

 with each local CPTP-map $\Delta_{k, i}$ acting on $O(e^{O(\beta)} \log^2(n/\varepsilon))$ sites, with $\Delta_{k, i}$ and $\Delta_{k, j}$ acting on non-overlapping sites for $i \neq j$, such that

 with $\tau$ the maximally mixed state. \ecor The proof is given in Sec.~\ref{lowdeproof}.
 An earlier result \cite{hastings2006solving} proved that 1D Gibbs states of local Hamiltonians at finite constant temperature can be approximated by a matrix product operator of polynomial bond dimension, which implies they can be constructed efficiently on a quantum computer.
 However this result does not give that the state can be constructed by a short depth quantum circuit, as Corollary \ref{lowdepth preparation} shows.
+A similar construction methods appear in Refs.~\cite{PhysRevB.94.155125, KastoryanoBrandao16} under certain assumptions on the approximate Markov property.